 Sexual exploitation is seen as a separate category of sexual abuse.
-The CSP professional guidance provides school staff with information regarding indicators of CSE (further information about CSE is available on pages 45-46).
+The SSCP professional quidance provides school staff with information regarding indicators of CSE.

 Characteristics of child sexual abuse:

 - it is often planned and systematic people do not sexually abuse children by accident, though sexual abuse can be opportunistic - grooming the child people who abuse children take care to choose a vulnerable child and often spend time making them dependent (this may occur online) - grooming the child's environment abusers try to ensure that potential adult protectors (parents and other carers especially) are not suspicious of their motives.